 Apart from that, the footprint of Google Play Services and Framework is only getting bigger, and if you have a phone with low internal storage, chances are, you’ll run out of free space pretty soon.
 The apps mentioned in this list consume fewer system resources, are completely safe to use, and do not invade your privacy, unlike the Google Play Store.

-10 Best Google Play Alternatives (2019)
+10 Best Google Play Store Alternatives (2022)